jagadeshchilla/MLOPS/README.md

 └── requirements.txt     # Dependencies
 ```

-## 🗂️ DVC Demo
+## 🗂️ DVC & DagsHub Integration

-This repository includes a comprehensive **Data Version Control (DVC)** demonstration to showcase best practices for managing datasets and ML artifacts in MLOps workflows.
+This repository includes comprehensive demonstrations of **Data Version Control (DVC)** and **DagsHub integration** to showcase best practices for managing datasets, ML experiments, and collaborative MLOps workflows.

 ### **🎯 What is DVC?**